Reporting an Information Security Incident or Weakness

 An information security incident is an unexpected event that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, University information.
 It could be caused by loss/theft, insufficient control over access, equipment failure, human error, environmental causes such as fire, a hacking attack or deception.
 An information security weakness is where a threat to the security of this information has been identified but no loss has occurred.

 - Sensitive personal data being made publicly available on a website

-- Student contact details and financial details being accidentally emailed to inappropriate of incorrect recipients
+- Student contact details and financial details being accidentally emailed to inappropriate recipients

 What must be reported?

-- The longer an incident goes unreported, the longer a vulnerability may remain unaddressed allowing the incident to escalate or for further incidents to occur.
+- Information security incidents may have statutory or contractual reporting requirements.
+Without timely visibility of the incident through reporting we may not be able to fulfil legal obligations.
+Additionally, the longer an incident goes unreported, the longer a vulnerability may remain unaddressed allowing the incident to escalate or for further incidents to occur.

-- Understanding the cause of breaches allows us to develop and implement systems and processes that are more robust and so prevent future breaches.
+- Understanding information security weaknesses allows us to develop and implement systems and processes that are more robust which prevent weaknesses becoming incidents.

 Who should report?

 - All students, when engaged on a programme of study or when working for the University in a paid or unpaid capacity.